All Episodes Plain Text

 Look, so Israel has spoken to why they have launched these attacks.

-And just on Gaza, another journalist, a colleague of us, has been killed yesterday.
+Just on Gaza, another journalist, a colleague of us, has been killed yesterday.

 That brings the number of journalists being killed in Gaza to 196.

-How many times we can ask the same questions that journalists in Gaza needed to be protected?
+How many times can we ask the same questions that journalists in Gaza needed to be protected?

-And for you to come back to us and say, So journalists in Gaza absolutely need to be protected.
+So journalists in Gaza absolutely need to be protected.

 When it comes to Israeli government investigations, you should ask the government of Israel that question.